renliangfeng/sail4j-iiq-idn/README.md

 ================================

+> [!NOTE]
-$${\color{red}**New Version 1.3 is released.**}$$
+> **New Version 1.3 is released.**

+> [!IMPORTANT]
-**Important Notice: If you upgrade from old version to new version 1.3, make sure you upgrade the javaparser-core jar from 3.18.0 to 3.25.10 as well.
-It will fail to work without doing this.
-If you use maven, the javaparser-core version upgrade will be handled automatically.**
+> **Important Notice: If you upgrade from old version to new version 1.3, make sure you upgrade the javaparser-core jar from 3.18.0 to 3.25.10 as well.
+Sail4j 1.3 does not work with javaparser-core-3.18.0.jar.
+You need to manually replace javaparser-core-3.18.0.jar with javaparser-core-3.25.10.jar if you are using Sail4j with SSB.
+However, if you use Sail4j with Maven, the javaparser-core version upgrade will be handled automatically.**

 # About Sail4j